Battle of Fornovo: Result

-The French had won their battle, fighting off superior numbers and proceeding on their march to Asti.
+Rinascimento e la crisi militare italiana, non ha dubbi sulla vittoria francese..."(The historian Piero Pieri in The Renaissance and the Italian Military Crisis, has no doubts about the French victory..),"La storiografia fu comunque chiara sulle cause che portarono alla non vittoria dell’esercito italiano, posso affermare che fu una sconfitta, perché l’obbiettivo di Carlo VIII era quello di tornare in patria, cosa che riuscì a fare, magari impaurito, magari fuggendo, ma ci riuscì."("Historians, however, were clear about the reasons that led to the Italian army's failure to win.
+I can say that it was a defeat, because Charles VIII's goal was to return to his homeland, which he managed to do, perhaps out of fear, perhaps by fleeing, but he succeeded.")
 (Note: The battle of Fornovo, by which Charles forced his way past the enemy who stood in his path, was not an indecisive action but a definite victory for France.)
 (Note: Santosuosso states the French had won the battle, both strategically and tactically, but not decisively.)
 The League took much higher casualties and could not prevent the French army from crossing Italian lands on its way back to France.